Taking out a payday loan can feel like a way to sort...

 - It’s not easy to unwind after a hard day or if you’re feeling anxious about something.
 The more you concentrate on relaxing, the less your mind will dwell on other stressing matters.

 - Sit in your favourite comfy spot and try some deep, slow breathing to help relax you.
-Go on YouTube and look up some yoga instruction videos, or treat yourself to a bubble bath and ambient music.
-A good old daydream always does the trick!
+Go on YouTube and look up some yoga instruction videos or binaural music which is said to be highly relaxing to listen to.

 - When we’re run off our feet with things to do, we can often find ourselves flying through our meals or even putting off eating altogether.
 This can have a severe knock on effect on our physical and mental wellbeing.